GurYN/opencode-sdlc/command/implement-with-tests.md

+What feature would you like me to implement?
+Please provide the feature name.

-Implement $FEATURE_NAME following Test-Driven Development (TDD):
+I'll implement it following Test-Driven Development (TDD):

 ## Phase 1: Review Design
-Switch to designer agent and review the design for $FEATURE_NAME in docs/design/
+Switch to designer agent and review the design in docs/design/

 ## Phase 2: Write Tests First
 Switch to tester agent and create: